SeanScheetz/MicroLanguageCompiler/Project 2 - Newick Parsing/README.md

+### Notes

-api_tester.py is your unit tests
+- api_tester.py is your unit tests

-tester.py is the file I used to tests my methods as I worked
+- tester.py is the file I used to tests my methods as I worked

-This does assume the tree at least has 1 node.
+- This does assume the tree at least has 1 node.